ForstaLabs/forsta-message-vault/README.md

-Storage is managed through Forsta [librelay](https://github.com/ForstaLabs/librelay-node) which currently supports local filesystem and Redis.
+Storage is managed through Forsta [librelay](https://github.com/ForstaLabs/librelay-node) which currently supports local filesystem, Redis, and Postgresql.
 For more information about setting up custom storage see: https://github.com/ForstaLabs/librelay-node#storage.